How to Apply: The Road to Upstate

 Students placed on the high priority alternate list may be called at anytime, up to and including the day of registration.
 The admissions office does not release information regarding individual placement on the alternate list.
 This is an active alternate list and one we pull students off of every year, but where we get on this list will vary from year to year.

-Students who are not accepted by the admissions committee will receive letters by mail.
+Students who are not accepted by the admissions committee will receive an email with the option to transfer their application to MD ONLY or PhD ONLY.

 Once you have been admitted and paid a deposit, you will have access to health clearance forms, orientation materials, registration and housing information through My Upstate.